Transversality and alternating projections for nonconvex sets: Semi-algebraic intersections

-A simple coderivative calculation (cf.\ \cite{alt_genproj}) shows that this is equivalent to the sets $X-a$ and $Y-b$ intersecting transversally at $z$.
+By a simple coderivative calculation (cf.\ \cite[p.\ 491]{alt_genproj}), this is equivalent to the sets $X-a$ and $Y-b$ not intersecting transversally at $z$.
 The semi-algebraic Sard theorem \cite{ioffe_strat,ioffe_tame} now shows that the semi-algebraic set of critical values $(a,b) \in \E^2$ has dimension strictly less than $2\dim\E$.
 The result now follows by Fubini's theorem. \finpf

 It is interesting to ask whether convergence of alternating projections is guaranteed (albeit sublinear) even without intrinsic transversality.
 This is particularly important, since in practice to check whether transversality holds requires knowledge of a point in the intersection.
-Easy examples show that, without intrinsic transversality, even limit points of alternating projection iterates may not lie in the intersection.
+As the example in the previous section shows, without intrinsic transversality, even limit points of alternating projection iterates may not lie in the intersection.
 Nevertheless, such pathologies do not occur in the semi-algebraic setting.
 A key tool for establishing this result is the following theorem based on \cite[Theorem 14]{Lewis-Clarke}, a result growing out of the work of \cite{Kur} extending the classical {\L}ojasiewicz inequality for analytic functions to a nonsmooth semi-algebraic setting.
-See \cite[Corollary 6.2]{ioffe_tame} for a related version.
+See \cite[Corollary 6.2]{tame_opt} for a related version.